jonasbcarlsen/jonasbcarlsen/README.md

 ### Hi there 👋

-I'm an engineer at University of Oslo at Department of Physics.
+I'm an engineer at University of Oslo in the Department of Physics.

 Check out [my website](https://www.birkelandcarlsen.com) for more.

-Currently I'm working on firmware for our satellite-based ionosphere charge-measuring instrument, as well as working on upgrading our ground-based observatories.
+Currently I'm working on the firmware of our multi-needle langmuir probe instrument, as well some upgrades to our ground-based observatories.

 <!--
 **jonasbcarlsen/jonasbcarlsen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.